LandonReese/Thermostat/readme.md

-aspberry Pi Zero W Smart Thermostat Project
+Raspberry Pi Zero W Smart Thermostat Project

 This project implements a fully customizable, schedule-driven thermostat system using a Raspberry Pi Zero 2 W. It reads temperature and humidity data from an I2C sensor (via an I2C multiplexer), applies control logic based on a defined schedule and hysteresis, and determines the required action (e.g., HEAT_ON, COOL_OFF).
 Project Goal